MCXpak/mcxpak/README.md

 **MCXpak/mcxpak** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
 - 🧮 I’m currently a Data Engineer at Ford
 - 🌱 I’m currently learning a lot!
-Primarily working on my front-end skills 🌄
+Learning graphics programming - OpenGL 🌄
 - 👯 Latest project: Typespace - are you a quick enough typer to shoot down the asteroids?
 - 📫 How to reach me: mouradlasga@gmail.com
 - 😄 Pronouns: He/Him